Ira-Project/lastword/YC Application/Main App.md

 13. How long have each of you been working on this?
 How much of that has been full-time?
 Please explain.

 	Vignesh has been working on the product full time for the last four weeks.
-Likhit has been working part time while wrapping up the final stages of his PhD.
+Likhit has been working part time while wrapping up the final stages of his PhD (graduating in Summer).

 14. What tech stack are you using, or planning to use, to build this product?